mhamadghourani/mhamadghourani/README.md

 ## 📫 Connect with me
 - LinkedIn:linkedin.com/in/mohamad-al-ghourani-3b3aa5208

-I'm always eager to collaborate on exciting front-end projects and contribute my skills to create impactful digital experiences.
+I'm always eager to collaborate on exciting FullStack projects and contribute my skills to create impactful digital experiences.
 Let's connect and build something amazing together! 😊